mercadopago/devsite-docs/guides/online-payments/checkout-api/v2/previous-requirements.en.md

 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Include MercadoPago.js

-MercadoPago.js allows you to create a payment token to send card data to your backend securely.
+MercadoPago.js allows you to manage the card data to comply with the necessary security requirements and avoid sending sensitive data to your servers.
+For this, our library generates a payment token that represents this information and allows you to operate safely.
 You can use it by adding the following code to your website:

 ```html
 <script src="https://sdk.mercadopago.com/js/v2"></script>